Sunday, July 31, 2016

 In space, no one can hear you scream!

-In a similar fashion to Thrust, you need to navigate a spaceship through caverns searching for our metal friends.
-Use weapons to destroy the buildings holding them captive and find a place to land so they can get on board.
+In a similar fashion to any Gravitar-styled game, you need to navigate a spaceship through caverns searching for our metallic friends.
+Use your weapons to destroy the buildings holding them captive and find a place to land so they can climb on board.
 Now, sit back and watch as the superbly-animated stickmen make their way toward your ship.
 Simple and elegant.
-Once all are found, your mothership appears high in the sky to whisk everyone to safety.
+Once everyone is found, your mothership appears high in the sky to whisk everyone to safety.

 Controls are so simple to turn, thrust, fire and so on.
 It might sound a little strange to rotate and turn your ship in the right direction before thrusting.
 But it works perfectly well and in tune with the physics and gravity of each planet.
 It feels real, without being fiddly or difficult thus ruining your enjoyment.
-It's perfect.
+They are precise and perfect.

 Hang on, so trees can grow just fine on rocks without an atmosphere?